Birthday Cake Popcorn. So here's what happened.

 You know, the cartoon scene where Daffy runs about yelling, “I’m rich, I’m rich, whoop, whoop, yippee, I’m rich!”
 He’s bouncing around on his head, feet, hands, and rump in a spastic outpouring of sheer joy.
 Yep, the Daffy Duck.
 Not everything we bake here in the kitchen gets us to do the Daffy Duck.
 Sometimes we do the swoon, the table grip (hold me Ralphie, I’ve died and gone to heaven).
 On a bad day, we do the wine taster (small taste and a spit) or the Emily Post (napkin over mouth, remove offending food, weak smile).

 But on a really really good day, we do the Happy Dance (personal taste rules here;mine includes foot stomping and mmm mmm noises); and the Daffy Duck.
 These Thousand Dollar Bars did just that for us here at KAF.
-Colorful Spiral Cookies.
+These bars definitely remind people of Twix® bars, both in shape and taste, but OH, so much better when top-end caramel and chocolate is used.
+Preheat the oven to 300°F. Colorful Spiral Cookies.
 Just try to be in a bad mood around one of these.